-Do I Need Travel Insurance for Bali?
+Do You Need Travel Insurance for Bali?

 In remote areas, treatment of severe injuries or illness isn’t likely to be available, and you may need to be medically evacuated.

-Add into the mix that UK travel insurers help 420 people a day who need emergency treatment while travelling and you’re exposing yourself to life-changing medical bills.
+Add into the mix that UK travel insurers help 420 people a day for emergency treatment abroad and you’re exposing yourself to life-changing medical bills.

 - Medical expenses covered up to £15,000,000.

-- Cancellation and Curtailment covered up to £5,000.
+- Cancellation and Curtailment covered up to £25,000.

 - Personal Belongings covered up to £3,000.